arthurnunesc/linux-scripts/README.md

 ## Observations

-This was written specifically for Fedora, it may work in other dnf based distros but I haven't tested it.
+- This is a fork of another repo, [fedora-scripts](https://github.com/arthurnunesc/fedora-scripts), extended to make it work on Ubuntu as well.

+- Some configuration may not work on flavours of Fedora or Ubuntu that don't use Gnome.